MERT - Medical Emergency Response Team

 What does a MERT team cost?

 A typical MERT project is relatively inexpensive to implement.
-The standard MERT training is around $75.00 per participant.
-This includes the Adult CPR, Basic First Aid, Oxygen Therapy, and Bloodborne Pathogens.
+The standard MERT training is around $75.00-$80.00 per participant.
+This includes the Adult CPR, Basic First Aid, Oxygen Therapy, and Bloodborne Pathogens in a one day training..

 Other expenses might include various first aid supplies, an emergency oxygen kit, and an Automated External Defibrillator.
 You can obtain all of your MERT supplies though Less Stress Instructional Services as one integrated package.
 You can see a list of suggested program supplies and their prices by clicking here .